galoistom/notes/lie group (reminder).md

 >[!note] The unitary trick
 >By assoicating the lie algebra we want to study to a representation of a compact lie group and working with that.

 This is the two main rutine in proving problems of lie algebras.
 The other is algebarically, using the property of lie algebra only.
+Written is formal language, the case would be a complex lie algebra $\mathfrak{g}$ is more or less the same as $\mathfrak{g}_{0} \otimes \mathbb{C}$ for some real lie algbra, hence a complex lie algbra is assoicate to a compact real lie group.